alsash110/comm-2216-obs/docs/introduction/introduction.md

 ## Why learn Linux
 Linux is used everywhere and it is not going away any time soon.
 At its core, Linux is a free software used to control all types of hardware.
 The internet is built on Linux, phones are running on linux, even your smart appliances are using Linux.

-If you are planing to have a career related to technology, it is guaranteed that you will be interacting with Linux.
-With this in mind, familiarizing your self with Linux is beneficial.
+If you are planning to have a career related to technology, it is guaranteed that you will be interacting with Linux at some point.
+With this in mind, familiarizing your self with Linux can be beneficial.

 ---